-General Data Protection Regulation (GDPR) comes into force in exactly one year.
+General Data Protection Regulation (GDPR) comes into force on 25 May 2018.
 If you are unprepared, this regulation could have a drastic impact on your business and how you collect data.
 The regulation creates significantly more rights and protections for data subjects, and imposes heavy fines on businesses that fail to comply.

 The changes you may have to make to comply with GDPR include:

 - Assessing and justifying all of your data collection

 - Revising your privacy, data protection and cyber security policies

 - Designing systems for new data rights including the right to be forgotten and the right to data portability